BYLAWS OF THE GREATER WASHINGTON DC CHAPTER

 The President shall name the Chair of the Nominating Committee with the concurrence of the Board.

 The president shall name the Tellers Committee.
-The Committee shall have at least two members, neither of who shall be a member of the Nominating Committee, a candidate for office, or a member of the Board.
+The Committee shall have at least two members, neither of whom shall be a member of the Nominating Committee, a candidate for office, or a member of the Board.

-Industry Specific Groups may be formed when there is sufficient interest.
-Such groups are to comply with ARMA International’s policies and guidelines relating to their organization
+Industry-Specific Groups may be formed when there is sufficient interest.
+Such groups are to comply with ARMA International’s policies and guidelines relating to their organization.

 Section 3.
 Plan of Work.